Hospitalization

 Statistical processing

-The register data received from the National Patient Register is linked with background data from Statistics Denmark and counts are made, e.g. number of admissions and number of out-patient treatments at public and private somatic and psychiatric hospital departments during the calendar year.
+The register data received from the National Patient Register is linked with background data from Statistics Denmark and counts are made, e.g. number of admissions and number of out-patient treatments and patients at public and private somatic and psychiatric hospital departments during the calendar year.

 Read more about statistical processing